Public fleet pilot project FAQs

 Only public entities with light-duty vehicles located in one or more disadvantaged communities are eligible for the Public Fleet Pilot Project.
 For the purposes of this project, a public entity is defined in California Government Code section 811.2 and includes the state, the Regents of the University of California, the Trustees of the California State University and the California State University, a county, city, district, public authority, public agency, and any other political subdivision or public corporation in the State.
-Non-California public entities (e.g., federal, tribal, international) are not eligible to participate.
+Tribal government entities based in California are also eligible.
+Non-California public entities (e.g., federal, international) are not eligible to participate.

 A disadvantaged community is identified by CalEPA based on pollution burden and population characteristics data compiled in the CalEnviroScreen tool.
 Maps, zip codes and listings of disadvantaged communities are available at http://www.arb.ca.gov/cc/capandtrade/auctionproceeds/535investments.htm.